Dhisurion/Fortrace-Scenario2-Usage/README.md

 [Pycharm Config: Set source](images/Installation/Installation-src.png)

 Note: If you encounter "files not found" errors, try marking the entire fortrace directory as sources root.

+The preceding section detailed the complete setup process for Fortrace++, encompassing both the installation of required dependencies and PyCharm configuration.
+The following section will guide you through setting up the Virtual Machine environment using virt-manager.

 ## Virtual Machine Setup